 D = Deduction and inferance

-We are very lucky to be part of the Volunteer School Reading, which means we have two adults from the community, who come into Bledington to read with the children in Rainbow and Blue class.
+We are very lucky to be part of the Volunteer School Reading, which means we have three adults from the community, who come into Bledington to read with the children in Rainbow and Blue class.
 We also have other parent volunteers who come into school to read with our pupils.
 If you would like to volunteer, please speak to your child's class teacher or Mrs Bell.

 Please note: all parents who volunteer in schools must have a current DBS check.
 Mrs Logue can help you with this.